hezbon25/WEB-PENETRATION-BOOKS/README.md

-# WEB-PENETRATION-BOOKS
+# Web-Penetration-Books
-Handful of reading material useful in web application testing
+Handful of reading material to guide you in the real world of web application pentesting